bbauska/US-Constitution/README.md

 ilton from New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, North Carolina, South Carolina and Georgia.
-Resolved,
+<p>Resolved,</p>
-That the preceeding Constitution be laid before the United States in Congress assembled, and that it is the Opinion of this Convention, that it should afterwards be submitted to a Convention of Delegates, chosen in each State by the People thereof, under the Recommendation of its Legisla- ture, for their Assent and Ratification; and that each Con- vention assenting to, and ratifying the Same, should give Notice thereof to the United States in Congress assembled.
+<p>That the preceeding Constitution be laid before the United
+States in Congress assembled, and that it is the Opinion of this Convention, that it should afterwards be submitted to a Convention of Delegates, chosen in each State by the People thereof, under the Recommendation of its Legisla- ture, for their Assent and Ratification; and that each Con- vention assenting to, and ratifying the Same, should give Notice thereof to the United States in Congress assembled.</p>
-Resolved, That it is the Opinion of this Convention, that as soon as the Conventions of nine States shall have ratified this Constitution, the United States in Congress assembled should fix a Day on which Electors should be appointed by the States which shall have ratified the same, and a Day on which the Electors should assemble to vote for the Presi- dent, and the Time and Place for commencing Proceedings under this Constitution
+<p>Resolved, That it is the Opinion of this Convention, that
+as soon as the Conventions of nine States shall have ratified this Constitution, the United States in Congress assembled should fix a Day on which Electors should be appointed by the States which shall have ratified the same, and a Day on which the Electors should assemble to vote for the Presi- dent, and the Time and Place for commencing Proceedings under this Constitution.</p>
-That after such Publication the Electors should be ap- pointed, and the Senators and Representatives elected: That the Electors should meet on the Day fixed for the Election of the President, and should transmit their Votes certified,
+<p>That after such Publication the Electors should be ap-
+pointed, and the Senators and Representatives elected: That the Electors should meet on the Day fixed for the Election of the President, and should transmit their Votes certified,